JoselleAstrid/multisite-streams-page/README.md

 multisite-streams-page
 ======================

-A single webpage showing the live streams and videos of channels you follow, from multiple sites (currently Twitch and Hitbox).
+A single webpage showing the live streams and videos of channels you follow, from multiple sites (currently Twitch, Hitbox, and Nicovideo).

 Hosting status